brettz9/miller-columns/README.md

     entire newly expanded item.
 Defaults to an internal method.
 Passed the column item and columns jQuery objects as arguments.
 - `breadcrumb` - Optional callback for adding the breadcrumb path using the chain of selected items.
 Defaults to an internal method.
-No arguments.
+Optionally passed the columns jQuery object as an argument.
+- `breadcrumbRoot` - Optional string that defines the text to display as the root link at the start of the breadcrumb path.
+Clicking this link resets the column browser.
+Set to an empty string to disable the root link.
+    Defaults to `"Root"`.
 - `current` - Optional callback; defaults to a noop.
 Called upon selection.
     Passed the column item and columns jQuery object as arguments.
 - `reset` - Optional callback; defaults to a noop.
 Called upon reset (by